-[18] For the Zambia data, the losses were comparatively greater than that observed at the Brazilian sites, presumably due to a lower typical effective SSA.
-Although the measured AOT (500 nm) values did not exceed 1.8 at any of these sites, the average computed $f{\rm B}$ was found to be 66% for these maximum AOT conditions, which indicates a shortfall of approximately 328 W/m2 for the observed solar zenith angles (mean: 30 degrees).
+For the Zambia data, the losses were comparatively greater than that observed at the Brazilian sites due to a lower typical effective SSA.
+Although the measured AOT (500nm) values did not exceed 1.8 at any of these sites, the average computed $f{\rm B}$ was found to be 66% for these maximum AOT conditions, which indicates a shortfall of approximately 328 W/m2 for the observed solar zenith angles (mean: 30 degrees).
 At an AOT of 1.0, the reduction at the African sites averages 65 W/m2 greater than that observed at the Brazilian sites.

-[19] The variation in aerosol attenuation of flux between the Brazilian and Zambian measurements can most likely be attributed to the different composition of fire source materials and their associated type of combustion.
+The variation in aerosol attenuation of flux between the Brazilian and Zambian measurements can be attributed to the different composition of fire source materials and their associated type of combustion.
 The African sites experience smoke originating primarily from the combustion of savanna grasses which have been observed to typically exhibit lower SSA values (more incomplete flaming phase combustion) than those produced by forest biomass combustion such as predominates in the Amazon region where smoldering phase combustion is more common [Eck et al., 2001].
-Dubovik et al. [2002] present statistics for SSA at four wavelengths derived from CIMEL sunphotometer measurements (sky radiance and AOT retrievals).
-For multi-year data characterized as Amazonian biomass burning, the SSA in the visible spectrum (\sim 550 nm) was found to average 0.07 higher than the corresponding data from African savanna sites.

-[20] The average effective SSA retrieved using the pyranometer measurements was found to be 0.86 ± 0.04 at Alta Floresta and 0.87 ± 0.03 at Abracos Hill.
-As would be expected based on the greater flux reductions at Mongu, the effective SSA estimates here were lower, averaging 0.79 ± 0.03 .
-Analyses have demonstrated that savanna fire smoke (e.g., Zambian) contains 5-7% more black carbon than is observed in deforestation burns such as those commonly influencing Alta Floresta and Abracos Hill [Ward et al., 1992, 1996].
+The single scattering albedos retrieved using the pyranometer measurements were generally similar at the 2 Brazilian sites, perhaps due to the common nature of the biomass source (forest) and the prevalent wind patterns of the season that routinely transports smoke great distances in a westerly direction along the site transect.
+The average effective SSA was found to be 0.86±0.04 at Alta Floresta and 0.87±0.03 at Abracos Hill.
+As would be expected based on the greater flux reductions at Mongu, the effective SSA estimates here were lower, averaging 0.79 ± 0.03.
+Single scattering albedos are typically lower for flaming phase combustion (which produces more black carbon) such as MonguÕ grass fires than for the smoldering phase conditions more commonly observed in the forest-source fires influencing Alta Floresta and Abracos Hill.